IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - What is the distribution of profit by years?

 #### Quantity
-- Daily quantity trend.
+- Quantity trend.

 #### Customer preferences
 - What coffee types are most and least preferred countrywise?
 - What coffee type is  generally preferred?
 - What roast type is mostly preferred countrywise?

 #### Loyalty program